solvespace/solvespace/README.md

              -DENABLE_TESTS=OFF
     make

-The application is built as `build/bin/solvespace.exe`.
+The graphical interface is built as `build/bin/solvespace.exe`, and the command-line interface is built as `build/bin/solvespace-cli.exe`.

 Space Navigator support will not be available.